turboapps/docs/deploying/to_a_desktop/deploy_to_desktop.md

-Turbo supports deploying containers from the Turbo.net hub directly to a desktop using the **Sync Device** feature.
+Turbo supports deploying containers from the Turbo.net hub to your desktop using the **Sync Device** feature.
+Add the **latest** version of an application to enable auto-patching of that application.
+This ensures you get the latest updates to the selected applications as they are released.

 ## To a Desktop